 For Mike Adams to argue with a straight face that using eye and ear protection is somehow proof that the El Paso shooter expected to live is a gigantic leap of logic.

-He hasn't proven his premises, and he hasn't earned his conclusion.
+He hasn't proven his premises and he hasn't earned his conclusion.

-He's just talking shit, and he knows he's talking shit.
+And he knows he's talking shit.

 The reason the possible other reasons they might wear protection aren't discussed is because Mike and Alex have a specific conclusion they need to get to.